 Human Bingo Questions Update Thu Dec 26, 2019: If you’re a teacher down under, we hope you’re enjoying your summer vacation.
 These icebreaker bingo questions are great way to kick off your new school year in a few weeks.
 If you’re a teacher in North America, we hope you’re having a fantastic holiday vacation.
 Hopefully at this point in the school year, your students know each other.
 If you’re panicking and looking for a quick activity to do on your first day back in January, check out this free (no prep) 2020 New Year’s resolution worksheet.

-This “find someone who bingo” icebreaker activity is good for both teachers and the workplace.
+This “find someone who” ice breaker bingo activity is good for both teachers and for corporate training.

 Whether you’re looking for a quick Human Bingo for Students PDF or Human Bingo questions for work, this post is for you!